Traditional Shakshuka

 Instructions

 - Heat olive oil in a large skillet over medium heat.
-Add diced onion and bell pepper.
-Sauté for about 5 minutes, or until onions are translucent.
+Add the diced onion and bell pepper and sauté for about 5 minutes, until the onion is translucent.
+Add the minced garlic, smoked paprika, cumin, and chili powder.
+Stir and cook for 1 minute until fragrant.

-- Pour in crushed tomatoes and stir to combine.
-Bring to a simmer, taste and season with kosher salt and black pepper.
+- Pour in the crushed tomatoes and stir to combine.
+Bring to a simmer and season with kosher salt and black pepper.
+Simmer for 5 minutes.

-- Use a wooden spoon to create space for the eggs to go.
-Crack eggs into the pan, cover and cook for 6 to 10 minutes, or at least until egg whites are set.
+- Use a wooden spoon to create wells in the sauce, one per egg.
+Crack each egg into its well.
+Cover and cook for 6 to 10 minutes, until egg whites are set and yolks are cooked to your preference.